keeponrockin-db/ggxrd-input-history-overlay/README.md

 1) Download the code as a zip file and extract the contents.
 2) In OBS Studio, create a new browser source
 3) Check the Local file option, browse to the extracted code and select index.html
-4) Set the width to 1920 and the height to 1080
+4) Set the width to 1920 and the height to 1080 to replicate the in-game input history icon size